TazBruce/WellyWanders/README.md

-# INFO101_Website_Project
+# Welly Wanders
-Just a website I created for an assignment in INFO101
+A simple pure CSS website for an assignment in my first year of study.

 Visit it here: https://tazbruce.github.io/
 Cheers